Enter the true negative rate and the false-negative rate into the calculator to determine the negative predicted value.

 - First determine the true negative rate.

 Calculate the rate at which a true negative test result is found.

 - Next, determine the false negative rate.

 Calculate the rate at which a negative test results in a false negative.

 Using the formula, calculate the NPV.

-A positive predictive value is the probability that you actually have a disease given a positive test results.
+A positive predictive value is a probability that you actually have a disease given positive test results.